 There are a lot of watch terms out there that may be tricky, but one that shouldn’t be is tourbillon.

-The tourbillion is the “brain” of the watch that uses a balance wheel that completes a rotation every 60 seconds, moving the second hand of the watch as it spins.
-Mechanical watches was what is called an escapement to allow the number of oscillations to be counted based on the transfer of energy to the timekeeping element.
+The tourbillion is the “brain” of the watch that uses a balance wheel that completes a rotation every 60 seconds.
+It moves the second hand of the watch as it spins.
+Mechanical watches have what is called an escapement to allow the number of oscillations to be counted based on the transfer of energy to the timekeeping element.

 In a tourbillon, escapements are housed in a rotating cage that is constantly moving.
-This means that the watch is impervious to gravitational pull that would otherwise affect time keeping ability of standard mechanical watches.
+This means that the watch is impervious to gravitational pull that would otherwise affect the timekeeping ability of standard mechanical watches.

-The original design of Breguet’s tourbillon has changed very little to this day.
-Modern watch makers have used its concept to make flying tourbillon, also known as multi-axis tourbillions.
+The original design of Breguet’s tourbillon has changed very little.
+Modern watchmakers have used its concept to make flying tourbillon, also known as multi-axis tourbillions.
 These new tourbillons are designed to cancel out the effects of gravity no matter what position the watch is in.
 Be prepared to pay for this technology on your wrist, as most tourbillons are over $100,000 and many multi-axis tourbillons retail for north of $350,000.

-Watch makers continue to use the tourbillon as a way to demonstrate their watch making abilities.
-At the 2018 Baselworld watch tradeshow, some of the most complex tourbillons to date were revealed.
-Most notably, the Jacob Twin Turbo Furious that features a double triple axis tourbillon.
+Watchmakers continue to use the tourbillon as a way to demonstrate their watchmaking abilities.
+At the 2018 Baselworld watch tradeshow, some of the most complex tourbillons unveiled.
+Most notably, the Jacob Twin Turbo Furious that features a double triple-axis tourbillon.
 Made of no fewer than 832 parts, including 72 jewels, the Jacob Twin Turbo Furious is truly a spectacle.

-The pair of triple axis tourbillons is meant to compensate the negative effect of gravity on the regulatory organ in all positions.
+The pair of triple-axis tourbillons compensates for the negative effect of gravity on the regulatory organ in all positions.
 The connection between the twin tourbillons is to stabilize the entire system by having one compensate for the other.
 Watching these two tourbillions spin around their 3D rotation in a fast, jerky movement is nothing short of amazing.

-Expect to pay some big bucks for your tourbillon and get it through a reputable dealer like Watchshopping.com or TheWatchCompany.com.
+Expect to pay some big bucks for your tourbillon and get it through a reputable dealer.
 Make sure yours is authentic as there are many knockoffs out there!